lindenlab/io.tilia.unitysdk/Browsers/README.md

 The Embedded Web Browser by Zen Fulcrum LLC is supported by the Tilia Unity SDK.
 To use this popular browser option you will need to purchase it separately from the Unity Asset Store and import it into your project.

-This browser currently supports standalone MacOS, Windows, and Linux (Experimental) projects.
+ - This browser currently supports standalone MacOS, Windows, and Linux (Experimental) projects.
+ - IL2CPP support: This browser currently supports IL2CPP on Windows 64-bit and Mac 64-bit.
+Mono is supported on all standalone platforms.

 Embedded Web Browser: https://assetstore.unity.com/packages/tools/gui/embedded-browser-55459